Blog

 The challenges insurers face

-#1 Implementation costs: Investing in claims automation often requires significant upfront costs.
-This includes purchasing new technology, upgrading systems, and training staff.
+#1 Implementation costs: Investing in claims automation for insurance professionals often requires significant upfront costs.
+This includes purchasing new technology, upgrading existing systems, and providing staff training.
 The financial hurdle can feel overwhelming for smaller insurers or those already grappling with tight budgets.

 #2 Legacy systems: Many insurers rely on older systems that are not designed to integrate with modern tech.
 These outdated infrastructures can make transitioning to automation feel like trying to fit a square peg into a round hole, forcing insurance companies to address compatibility issues or risk entire system overhauls.